Black

 Supporting Question

-Why does Lonnie Johnson’s story still matter?
+Why does Lonnie Johnson’s story matter?

 Lonnie Johnson(1949)